Miffyli/asv-cm-reinforce/README.md

 2) Include necessary scripts
 3) Include instructions / new scripts for the feature extraction phase
 4) Include description of what the feature etc. directories should look like
+  * What lists are required and how they are created (e.g. voxceleb training list)